 "Virtual visitation", as the name implies, is a form of child visitation that requires the use of technology to keep in contact with a child -- such as through email, video conferencing, video mail, and instant messaging – typically as part of a parenting agreement or child custody order.

-Requests for virtual visitation are generally made by the non-custodial parent in situations where the custodial parents seeks to relocate or move out of the area with a child --- thereby inferring with existing parental visitation rights.
+Requests for virtual visitation are generally made by the non-custodial parent in situations where the custodial parents seeks to relocate or move out of the area with a child --- thereby interfering with existing parental visitation rights.
 Virtual visitation requests may also apply to new child custody and visitation requests, including child custody and visitation in non-divorce cases and visitation requests by unmarried fathers.

 Virtual Visitation Laws